 We have set out details of those third party partners that may receive your personal data to help provide you with our services:

-We use MailChimp and Hubspot to manage Sort’s email lists and to store user data, and we use Tidio to manage our chat and career coach bot.
+We currently use Send In Blue and Hubspot to manage Sort’s email lists and to store user data, and we use Tidio to manage our chat and career coach bot.
 Your contact information may be transmitted to and stored by these services on their servers in the United States.
 This data will be held securely by these service providers in accordance with relevant legislation and will be used by Sort only to manage your account and send emails to you if you have given your permission for us to do this.
-You may change these permissions at any time by clicking on the ‘Unsubscribe’ link in an email, updating your settings within your account, or by contacting us at email@example.com.
+You may change these permissions at any time by clicking on the ‘Unsubscribe’ link in an email, or by contacting us at email@example.com.
 We may, from time to time, change our email management provider, but will always choose a GDPR compliant service and ensure that your data is protected during any change of provider.